 5. Use “I” Statements

-When responding to your partner’s feedback, use “I” statements to express your feelings and thoughts.
-This approach minimizes defensiveness and creates a constructive dialogue.
-For instance, instead of saying, “You never listen to me,” you might say, “I feel unheard when my concerns aren’t acknowledged.”
-By framing your thoughts in this way, you invite your partner to engage in the conversation without feeling attacked.
+You can respond to your partner’s feedback by saying “I” statements, indicating how you feel and what you are thinking.
+This approach eliminates defensiveness and promotes dialogue.
+To use a simple example, instead of “You never listen to me”, you could say, “I don’t get heard when my issues aren’t addressed.”
+By positioning yourself this way, you allow your partner to participate in the conversation without feeling attacked.

 6. Encourage Continuous Dialogue